 “Good point.”
-Cruz said, looking much more ready for the day now.
+Cruz said, looking relieved and much more ready for the day now.
 “Shall we head off on our adventure?” he asked, as he held out his hand for mine.

 “Certainly.”
 I took his hand, and we exited the room.

 We made our way up to the top floor, where the two of us ate a breakfast that was to die for.
-The breakfast included one of the dishes I had most wanted to try on Ardua, which was made from one of the few natural organisms that thrived on the planet.
+The breakfast included one of the dishes I had most wanted to try on Ardua.
+It was crafted from one of the few organisms that thrived on the planet.
 The organism was a fungus called Lucretia’s Tears.
 This mushroom thrived very well around Ardua’s station, Cuernavaca, as the melting glaciers and damp soil provided a very habitable environment for the fungus to grow.
 It also was one of the few living things that could weather the horrendous storms on Ardua, since it grew mostly below the surface.
 Now, just like Earth, Ardua’s largest organism was an underground fungus.

 While that may not sound like one of the best selling points when trying to convince travelers to come to Ardua, it did provide the planet’s visitors with a very unique delicacy.
 What made a fungus such a delicacy?
-It is for similar reasons that fugu is considered a delicacy in Japan.
-Lucretia’s Tears is a fungus that if harvested normally, would prove very dangerous for those who consumed it.
+It is for similar reasons that fugu is considered a delicacy in the central sector on Earth.
+Lucretia’s Tears is a fungus, which, if harvested normally, would prove very dangerous for those who consumed it.
 However, if harvested during or immediately after one of Ardua’s violent and frigid windstorms, the top layer of fungus would have been neutralized and stripped free of the dangerous toxins.

 The story goes that two diplomats from earth had traveled to Ardua to celebrate and seal a treaty.
 One of the diplomats had sent a group of scientists ahead to attempt to engineer some sort of food that could grow on Ardua to be eaten by its inhabitants.
 The scientists had perfected such a fungus, and there were no known dangers to it when grown in the lab.
 However, the scientists did not realize what sort of cellular damage and mutations the high UV radiation would cause in the fungus.
 When the first diplomat offered this newly grown and cultivated dish to the other diplomat, the results were disastrous.
 The diplomat died and a war nearly started between the two nations.

 Interesting story, but relatively inconsequential to us.
 It had been hundreds of years since the properties of Lucretia’s Tears had been discovered, and there was no danger in eating it now.
-Not only did the harvesters know what they were doing, but all of the mushrooms were screened for toxins.
+Not only did the harvesters know what they were doing, but all the mushrooms were screened for toxins.
 Despite the relative safety, it was still a novelty and a delicacy on Ardua.

 Eating a fungus for breakfast may not sound like the most appetizing thing to most people, but it really was delicious.
 Most mushrooms people are used to are very earthy and dull, which doesn’t make for the brightest of breakfast foods.
 But Lucretia’s Tears were quite a bit lighter and tastier than other mushrooms.
-It went rather well served with an egg sandwhiched on a bagel.
+It went rather well served with an egg sandwich on a bagel.

 Cruz and I discussed our day’s plans over breakfast.
-Since we both concluded we were the adventurous types, we decided to go straight for the good stuff, and head to the outdoors.
+Since we both concluded we were the adventurous types, we decided to go straight for the good stuff and head to the outdoors.
 It looked like the weather forecast was nice for the whole week, but we didn’t want to chance any freak storms ruining our once in a lifetime experience here.